 This prospectus relates to the sale of up to 2,230,000 shares of common stock, issuable upon conversion of Series A Preferred Stock and exercise of the Series A Warrants, by the selling stockholders, all of whom were issued securities in connection with our September 8, 2008 private placement of securities convertible or exercisable into up to 9,500,000 shares of common stock.
 This is the initial registration of shares of our common stock.
 The 2,230,000 shares of common stock covered by this prospectus does not include any shares issuable as dividends on the Series A Preferred Stock.
 We will not receive any of the proceeds from the sale of those shares being sold by the selling security holders.
 The resale of the shares or the sale of new shares is not being underwritten.
 The selling security holders may sell or distribute the shares, from time to time, depending on market conditions and other factors, through underwriters, dealers, brokers or other agents, or directly to one or more purchasers.
-The offering price may be the market price prevailing at the time of sale or a privately negotiated price.
+The selling stockholders will offer their shares at \$4.00 per share until our shares are quoted on the OTC Bulletin Board and, assuming we secure this qualification, thereafter at prevailing market prices or privately negotiated prices.
 Pursuant to the registration rights granted by us to the selling security holders, we are obligated to register the shares held by the selling security holders.
 We are paying substantially all expenses incidental to registration of the shares.

+As of the date of this prospectus, there is no established trading market in our common stock and we cannot assure you that an established trading market will develop.
 Our common stock is listed on the Pink Sheets (the "Pink Sheets") under the symbol "OPRX."
-The last reported sales price per share of our common stock as reported by the Pink Sheets on November 5, 2008, was \$5.05.
+The last reported sales price per share of our common stock as reported by the Pink Sheets on January 29, 2009, was \$4.30.